Keio University

 I am Kunihiko Hisa, and I have just been introduced.
 Usually, my title is manga artist, but I do so many different things that even I find it confusing (laughs).
 I suppose I should start by explaining that.

-Experiences of the Air Raids
+The Experience of Air Raids

 I was born in February 1944.
 I was a year and a half old at the end of the war, but our house in Okubo, Tokyo, was destroyed in the Great Yamanote Air Raid in May 1945.
-Naturally, I have no memory of it, but later my mother often told me, "I ran through the flames holding you.
-It was truly terrifying when we ran under a railway bridge where burning sleepers were falling.
-You were wrapped in a blanket, and you survived because various people splashed water from fire cisterns on you."
-She also often told me how she worried because my eyes wouldn't open for about three days after the raid.
+Naturally, I have no memory of it, but later my mother would often tell me, 'I ran through the flames holding you.
+It was truly terrifying when we fled under a railway bridge where burning sleepers were falling.
+You were wrapped in a blanket, and you survived because various people threw fire-prevention water on you.'
+She also often told me how she worried because my eyes wouldn't open for about three days after the air raid.
 It was an experience where I was one step away from death.

 Image